SophieDufrane/redeemit-platform/README.md

 ## 1. **Introduction**

 [RedeemIt](https://redemption-website-ec86c7604627.herokuapp.com/) is a mock employee recognition platform inspired by the solutions offered by [Workhuman](https://www.workhuman.com).
 It allows employees to view their points balance, browse a catalogue of gift cards, and redeem rewards.
-Administrators can manage the catalogue and update employee point balances, ensuring a structured and efficient rewards process.
+Administrators can manage the catalogue and access to employee profile (personal information, point balances…), ensuring a structured and efficient rewards process.

 Built using the **Django framework**, this project serves as a learning and portfolio exercise, demonstrating full-stack development skills in designing a functional and user-friendly web application.